Beer Cans (Boombox Brewing Co.)

 This concept was created for a unique exhibition event based on a “lost art.”
 I chose to celebrate 80 years of the classic film, Bambi (1942) while helping to protect Maine’s wildlife in a fight against climate change with a museum installation at the Portland Museum of Art.
 The designs are based on Disney Animator Jake Day’s art from the original film, inspired by the state of Maine.
 Designs include a poster, event invitation, indoor and outdoor gallery mockups, and an assorted gift box for guests.

-Click the image to view the up-close product designs.
+Click on the image to view the up-close product designs.

 City Rebrand (Boston, MA)